CumulusNetworks/docs/content/cumulus-linux-514/Layer-3/Border-Gateway-Protocol-BGP/Troubleshooting-BGP.md

 Run the `nv show vrf default router bgp neighbor -o json` command to show a summary of the connection information for all BGP neighbors in json format.

 {{%notice note%}}
 In Cumulus Linux 5.11 and earlier, the `nv show vrf default router bgp neighbor -o json` command output shows more detailed information about BGP peers.
-To show the more detailed BGP peer information in Cumulus Linux 5.12 and later, run the `nv show vrf <vrf> router bgp neighbor --view=detail -o json` command, shown above.
+To show the more detailed BGP peer information in Cumulus Linux 5.12 and later, run the `nv show vrf <vrf-id> router bgp neighbor --view=detail -o json` command, shown above.
 {{%/notice%}}

 ## Check BGP Timer Settings

-To check BGP timers, such as the BGP keepalive interval, hold time, and advertisement interval, run the NVUE `nv show vrf <vrf> router bgp neighbor <neighbor> timers` command or the vtysh `show ip bgp neighbor <peer>` command.
+To check BGP timers, such as the BGP keepalive interval, hold time, and advertisement interval, run the NVUE `nv show vrf <vrf-id> router bgp neighbor <neighbor> timers` command or the vtysh `show ip bgp neighbor <peer>` command.
 For example:

 ```
 cumulus@leaf01:~$ nv show vrf default router bgp neighbor swp51 timers